Spitting up is very common in babies, as you probably know if you’re a parent to a little one. And most of the time, it’s not a big problem.

-The lower esophageal sphincter (LES) is a ring of muscle at the bottom of the esophagus that opens to allow food into the stomach and closes to keep it there.
+The lower esophageal sphincter (LES) is a ring of muscle at the bottom of baby’s esophagus that opens to allow food into the stomach and closes to keep it there.

-Short or Narrow Esophagus
+Short or narrow esophagus

 Certain foods may be causing acid reflux, depending on your infant’s age.
 For example, citrus fruits and tomato products increase acid production in the stomach.

-Gastroparesis (Delayed Emptying of the Stomach)
+Gastroparesis (delayed emptying of the stomach)

 The stomach normally contracts to move food down into the small intestine for digestion.
-However, stomach muscles don’t work properly if there is damage to the vagus nerve, which controls the movement of food from the stomach through the digestive tract.
+However, stomach muscles don’t work properly if there is damage to the vagus nerve because this nerve controls the movement of food from the stomach through the digestive tract.

 A hiatal hernia is a condition in which part of the stomach sticks through an opening in the diaphragm.
 A small hiatal hernia doesn’t cause problems, but a larger one can cause acid reflux and heartburn.

-A hiatal hernia in children is usually congenital and causes gastric acid to reflux from the stomach into esophagus.
+A hiatal hernia in children is usually congenital (present at birth) and may cause gastric acid to reflux from the stomach into the esophagus.

 A horizontal position makes it easier for the stomach contents to reflux into the esophagus.
-Simply keeping your infant in an upright position while you’re feeding them and for 20 and 30 minutes afterwards can reduce acid reflux.
+Simply keeping baby in an upright position while you’re feeding them and for 20 to 30 minutes afterward may reduce acid reflux.

 Angle of His

 This angle most likely affects the ability of the LES to keep the contents of the stomach from refluxing.
 If the angle is too sharp or too steep, it may make it difficult to keep the stomach contents down.

 An oversupply of food can put too much pressure on the LES, which will cause your infant to spit up.
-That unnecessary pressure is taken off the LES and reflux decreases when you feed your infant less food more often.
+That unnecessary pressure is taken off the LES and reflux decreases when you feed baby less food more often.

 While it isn’t easy to determine the exact cause of acid reflux in infants, lifestyle and diet changes may help eliminate some of the factors.